n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 The screen has 2 parts: A scollable window with all the commands and command output, and second text box to enter commands and a button submit those commands to the server

 The command window is designed to be interactive so that you can easily explore the available commands without looking up in the manual.
-Please see the [Command Console Interfaces](#ch5) manual section for more detail.
+Please see the [Command Console Interfaces](#ch_cli) manual section for more detail.

 [Back to top](#toc)

-# 5. <a name="ch5"></a>Command Console Interfaces
+# 5. <a name="ch_cli"></a>Command Console Interfaces

 pyDriveWire can be controlled in multiple ways by using different Command Console Interfaces.
 Those interfaces are: